Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Fusing computation and tiling

 \section{Fusing computation and tiling}

 The Hamiltonian described in Section \ref{sec:onedencoding} relies on the use of penalty terms to describe a desired evolution, giving a $1$-dimensional computational Hamiltonian, which we called $H_q$.
-The Hamiltonian describing the tiling layer will be $H_c$, which also uses penalties in order to encode the valid tiling in its ground state.
-We will now describe another Hamiltonian, which can be understood as a nexus between $H_c$ and $H_q$.
-We want the computational $1$D Hamiltonian to only appear at specific regions of the tiling (on the edges of the red squares), so it adds extra penalties to undesirable overlappings of $H_c$ and $H_q$.
+The Hamiltonian describing the tiling layer will be $H_c$, which also uses penalties in order to encode the valid tiling in a ground state.

+We will now describe another Hamiltonian, $H_f$ which can be understood as the merger between $H_c$ and $H_q$.
+Given a certain tiling configuration $\ket{\varphi_C}$, we want the computational 1D Hamiltonian to only appear at specific regions of the tiling (on the edges of the red squares), so it adds extra penalties to undesirable overlappings of $H_c$ and $H_q$.
+This can be formalized as follows:

+\begin{lemma} Given a certain classical configuration of the tiling layer $\ket{\varphi_C}$ and a computational Hamiltonian $H_q$, there exists a rotationally invariant Hamiltonian $H_f$ whose ground state configurations restricted to the subspace $S=\ket{\varphi_C}\otimes\mathbb{C}^Q$ are configurations where every red segment $L$ present on the tiling layer is also a bracketed subspace $S_{br}$, and such that $H_q(L)|_{S_{br}}$ presents a ground state configuration (a correct evolution of the computation). \end{lemma} \begin{proof}

 The first step is to locate the beginnings and ends of the red segments: the red corners.
 Each valid tile can be then described as an ordered group $(a, b, c, d)$ of four of Table \ref{tab:edge_matching} numbers.
 With this depiction of the tiles, we can easily detect all four possible red corners (bottom left, bottom right, top left and top right), as we just need to search for the plaquettes $(1,6,5,2)$, $(2,1,6,5)$, $(5,2,1,6)$ or $(6,5,2,1)$.